| Site Type: Long Term/National Priorities List (NPL) |

 Current Site Status

 Central Area Aquifer: In February 2006, EPA prepared and released the revised Southwest Properties Baseline Risk Assessment (BRA).
 In May 2009, EPA issued draft comments to the Settling Defendants outlining the additional data needs and RI/FS progress at the Central Area and Southwest Properties.
 The Settling Defendants are working cooperatively with EPA to address concerns outlined in the May 2009 draft comments regarding the Southwest Properties.
 In November 2010, EPA approved a work plan for the Settling Defendants to conduct a focused Supplemental Remedial Investigation at the Southwest Properties.
-This focused investigation should be completed in 2011.
-EPA anticipates further Central Area coordination in 2011 and 2012.
+In March 2014, EPA released a final baseline risk assessment for the Southwest Properties.
+EPA anticipates finalizing the RI/FS in 2015.
+EPA anticipates further Central Area coordination in 2015.

 Aberjona River Study: EPA merged Wells G&H OU-3 Aberjona River Study with the Industri-plex OU-2 comprehensive RI/FS from Industri-plex to the Mystic Lakes.
 In January 2006, EPA prepared a Record of Decision for Industri-plex OU-2 (including Wells G&H OU-3 Aberjona River Study).
 In February 2008, EPA and U.S. Department of Justice lodged the Industri-plex OU-2 Consent Decree with Bayer CropScience and Pharmacia Corporation.
 On November 24, 2008, U.S. District Court entered the Industri-plex OU-2 Consent Decree.
 In January 2009, EPA approved the Industri-plex OU-2 Surface Water Monitoring Plan.
 On March 24, 2011, EPA approved the Industri-plex OU-2 Remedial Design Work Plan.
-Currently, the Industri-plex OU-2 Settling Defendants are implementing pre-design field investigations with EPA oversight.
+Currently, the Industri-plex OU-2 Settling Defendants implemented Lower South Pond sediment removal and restoration in 2014, will implement 100% RD Part 1 in 2015 and 2016, implement 100% RD Part 2 in 2016.
 (See also the Industri-Plex site)

 Links to Other Site Information